openhealthcare/elcid-rfh/deployment/README.md

 This builds you the docker container as laid our by the Dockerfile file.

-Create your ssh key `ssh-keygen -f rfh.pem -t rsa -b 4096` this will be used to access your new container after you create it.

 ### 2. Create the docker conatiner
 Run `docker run -d -P --name rfh_ansible_container rfh_ansible_image`